j842/jpf/README.md

 ## Github Actions

-This repo contains two github actions:
+This repo contains four github actions, which should be self explanatory.

-- test_jpf, which runs the unit tests on any commit to Main
-- deploy_package, which is manually invoked.
-It builds the debian package and uploads it to the official repository.